-Occasionally candidates receive a message like “you don’t meet the minimum requirements,” while trying to apply for a job.
+After clicking "apply" on a job, some candidates receive a message that tells them they do not meet the minimum requirements.
 This means a school has set specific filters on their job posting so they only receive applications from teachers that meet their set minimum requirements.

 In the case of native language, if you hold citizenship in a country where English is not the main language, this can block you from applying to a school that is seeking native English teachers.

 Be aware that additional requirements may apply.
 For example, you may not meet the requirements if a job requires you to be a U.S. resident and you are applying as a non-U.S. citizen.